The 2026 Urban Tree Festival

 10.30am - 4.00pm - The Urban Forest Exhibition and Pop-up Café - open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.

-11.00am - 11.45am - Urban Tree Festival: Tree Myth & Folklore Tour Birmingham - A guided walk at Birmingham Botanical Gardens exploring global tree myths and folklore, alongside insights from research and heritage tree projects.
+11.00am - 11.45am - Tree Myth & Folklore Tour Birmingham - A guided walk at Birmingham Botanical Gardens exploring global tree myths and folklore, alongside insights from research and heritage tree projects.

 11.00am - 1.00pm - Trees, Folklore & Song: A Guided Walk Through Penzance - Join singer Kelsey Michael and arborist Nick Bentley for a guided walk through Penzance’s trees, blending folklore, local insight and uplifting seasonal song.